 Gift and receive in March For the month of March 2015, Gift Your Gear has partnered with Rohan, the outdoor and travel clothing company.
 When you drop off your unwanted outdoor clothing at any Rohan Shop, you can take advantage of 15% off a full-priced purchase made the same day.

 Go to ShaFF and donate Combine a trip to the Sheffield Adventure Film Festival, March 20 to 22 and donate unwanted kit to the ShAFF Kit Sale, which is organised by MyOutdoors.
 While you are donating your kit you can catch one of the 100 or so adventure and travel films on show during the three-day festival.

 There are numerous local bike recycling projects.
 These accept old or unwanted bikes and then refurbish them for sale to people in the community who might not normally be able to afford a bike.
 For example, see CTC Bike Recycling, Bike Hub, Re-cycle and The Bike Station, among many others.

+You could organise “Swishing” event among friends (that’s a clothes swapping event for those that don’t know) or an official Swishing event.
 And once you have cleared some space in your cupboards, how about indulging in a little outdoors clothing retail therapy?
 Everyone who walks or cycles loves a new piece of kit!
 Check our our Kit Guide for ideas.